 Indirect grilling requires little hands-on attention, but gives you maximum flavor.
 It's like slow cooking, but on the grill!

-This technique is called indirect grilling, but it’s more like roasting, which means indirect heat, lower temps and longer cooking times.
+This technique is called indirect grilling which means indirect heat, lower temps and longer cooking times.
 Check out our indirect grilling guidelines for more cooking time information.

 Take a few minutes to configure your grill.
 As the name suggests, indirect grilling positions the beef away from the heat source instead of directly over it.
 If you’re using charcoal, this means arranging the coals off to one side of the grill and cooking on the opposite side.
 If you’re using gas, refer to your owner’s manual and bring the grill to medium heat on one side only.